krb5/krb5/doc/rst_source/krb_users/user_commands/kinit.rst

     **invalid** flag set, and need to be resubmitted to the KDC for validation before use.

-    *start-time* specifies the duration of the delay before the ticket can become valid using the same time format as the  **-l** option.
+    *start_time* specifies the duration of the delay before the ticket can become valid using the same time format as the  **-l** option.

 **-r** *renewable_life*